VictorTJiang/Victor_BlueStampPortfolio/index.md

 ![Headstone Image](circuit_image.png)

-Figure x: Final wiring diagram of the robot implementing all components
+Figure x: The final wiring diagram of the robot implementing all components.
+Red wires are 5V or VCC (power), and black wires are GND (ground).

 ## Challenges
 This milestone wasn't particularly difficult, but there was a major problem with the motor drive module.
 Whichever motor was connected to the green terminals on the right malfunctioned: they were significantly slower than the other one, and often required me to pick it up and spin the wheel a few times to start it.
 In addition, the motor randomly stopped spinning in the middle of running.
 I originally thought it might've been a problem with the motor, so I swapped it out for a new one, but that didn't fix the problem.
 I then swapped the pins of the two motors (the right motor pins went in the left green terminals, the left motor pins went in the right green terminals), and I discovered that the motor connected to the right green terminals wouldn't properly spin.
 This problem was fixed upon changing out the motor drive module.